EPA Response to BP Spill in the Gulf of Mexico

 Air monitoring and sampling data for coarse particulate matter (PM10), H2S, VOCs, and PAHs

 Air monitoring data are collected from portable high-level screening monitors and from portable particle pollution monitors.
-These monitors measure: Air sampling data are collected with special canisters and cartridges and are then sent to a laboratory to analyze for:
+These monitors measure:- Total volatile organic compounds (VOCs)

 This map also shows off-shore air samples taken during dispersant application.
 The samples were taken over a four-day period in May at locations ranging from about 30 to 60 miles offshore.
 Learn more about this offshore air sampling for dispersant-related compounds.